DigiBP/Team-Strawberries/README.md

 For this we have implemented:
 * Structured definition of evaluation criteria.
 The main factors that we took into consideration are: location, qualitz grade, price, minimum and maximum order quantity, obtained certifications, shipping method and lead time.
 * Set up of an evaluation form.
-For this step we are using a web-based form builder JotForm.
+For this step we are using a Google Forms.
 It includes all the questions and areas that correspond to the defined criteria.
 * Integration with supplier data.
 After receiving filled out forms, the evaluation results then are integrated with the supplier data that is stored in a database, which is in our case google sheets using data connectors.
 * Automation of data collection.
 Data collection will be automated by sending the evaluation for to suppliers via email.
 Then the supplier can then fill out the form and submit it electronically.
 * Automation of data analysis.
 According to the answers provided by the suppliers in the form and they will be given certain amount of points, which will be displayed and ranked in the desicion table providing a clear overview of the supplier suitability.
 It helps to sort the suppliers into the list of the potential candidates and a definit declines.